Jicama (also called yambean) is a type of bulbous root vegetable that many people describe as being a cross between an apple and a turnip.

 2. Supports Weight Loss and Blood Sugar Control

-When digested, high-fiber foods also expand in your stomach and absorb water, so it’s important for keeping you full and preventing snacking or overeating.
+When digested, high-fiber foods also expand in your stomach and absorb water, so it’s important for keeping you full.

 3. Helps Increase Immune Function